Forget Low-Yield Income Stocks. This Is Better…

 In today’s investment environment, however, there’s a problem.
 Not only are the yields on traditional dividend stocks depressed, but they also have much more embedded risk.

-To understand why the strategy of buying solid dividend-paying stocks could be harmful to your account, we need to take a look at the state of financial policy in the U.S.
+To understand why the strategy of buying solid dividend-paying stocks could be more risky than you think, we need to take a look at the state of financial policy in the U.S.

 Reaching For Yield